FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_miscellaneous/bruised-uk-lobotomy.md

 >
 > The study includes 14 patients whom doctors were able to assess 12 months after the operation.
 Eight managed to leave long-term hospitalisation and live independently .
 One of the eight did relapse and was awaiting further neuro surgery.
 Of the other six, three experienced no change and one reported no improvement but was living independently.
 One patient is still depressed but now responds to electroconvulsive therapy (ECT) and another is able to ignore obsessional thoughts.
 >
-> The report said: Despite collecting data systematically on potential adverse effects we remain struck by the relative lack of evidence for these.
+> The report said: Despite collecting data systematically on potential adverse effects we remain struck by the relative lack of evidence for these.
 >
 > However, the Scottish Association of Mental Health (SAMH) points out that the long-term risks of neurosurgery are still not known.
 >
 > Richard Norris, SAMH director of policy, said: What this report indicates is that some people have made a recovery by having neurosurgery for mental disorder.
-Clearly, it doesnt work for everyone.
+Clearly, it doesn't work for everyone.
 What needs to be looked at is the longer-term side effects.
-This does need to be thoroughly researched.
+This does need to be thoroughly researched.
 >
 > Critics claim patients lose other emotions after neurosurgery.
 In the September issue of the British Journal of Psychiatry, Dr Raj Persaud, consultant psychiatrist at the Maudsley Hospital in London, calls for an end to the procedure.
 He writes: There are several reasons why our profession should place a moratorium on neurosurgery for psychological problems until further notice.
 >
 > First there has never been a prospective, randomised double-blind placebo- controlled trial of any psychosurgical procedure, and none is likely .
 >
 > He adds: Perhaps most importantly, psychosurgery is based on a flawed and impoverished vision of the relationship between brain tissue and psychological disorder.
-It is unlikely that any psychiatric problem can be located in one so-called abnormal brain region .
+It is unlikely that any psychiatric problem can be located in one so-called abnormal' brain region .
 >
 > 12 October 2003

-&copy; 2006